Books Like ACOTAR — 7 Must-Read Picks

 Sarah J. Maas • 2012

 Same author, but a completely different world and protagonist.
 Celaena Sardothien is one of fantasy's most compelling heroines — a legendary assassin who is also deeply human.
 If you want more of Maas's world-building and romantic tension, this six-book series delivers it at an even larger scale.
+For ACOTAR readers specifically: the competition structure in book one hits the same nerve as the Under the Mountain sequence, and the series' later books expand the map and the mythology in ways that feel like a reward for readers who wanted the world to keep getting bigger.

 An Ember in the Ashes book cover